MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Service documentation: [Microsoft Purview auditing solutions](https://learn.microsoft.com/microsoft-365/compliance/auditing-solutions-overview)

-Capability summary: Audit (Premium) builds on the capabilities of Audit (Standard) by providing audit log retention policies, longer retention of audit records, high-value crucial events, and higher bandwidth access to the Office 365 Management Activity API.
+Capability summary: Microsoft Purview Audit (Premium) builds on the capabilities of Audit (Standard) by providing audit log retention policies, longer retention of audit records, capability to identify high-value crucial events, and higher bandwidth access to the Office 365 Management Activity API.

 #### Data Residency commitments available

 Commitment:

-The following customer data will be stored in the related _Geography_:
+The following Customer Data will be stored in the related _Geography_:

-In addition to the data stored as part of Purview Audit (Standard), configuration and customer data related to high-value events are stored in the relevant _Geography_.
+In addition to the data stored as part of Purview Audit (Standard), configuration and Customer Data related to high-value crucial events are stored in the relevant _Geography_.

 ### Data lifecycle management - Data Retention